jehanzaibawan/tripplanner/README.md

 3. Build the Server script using the following commnad yarn build:server

-4. Before you start the client and servers please ensure you have not anything running on the following ports 8080 for the server
+4. Before you start the client and servers please ensure you have not anything running on the following ports, if running please kill the process first.
+   8080 for the server
    3000 for the client